semarglproject/semargl/README.md

 -----------

 Semargl’s code is small and simple to understand.
 It will never [read a mail](http://en.wikipedia.org/wiki/Zawinski's_law_of_software_envelopment).
-Internally it operates with raw strings and creates as few objects as possible, so your Android projects will be happy.
+Internally it operates with raw strings and creates as few objects as possible, so your Android or GAE projects will be happy.

 Standard-conformant
 -------------------